-Spending money wisely and efficiently is so important, and we are pleased that our capital delivery programme incentive - a key performance measure for our investment programme that focuses heavily on efficiency as well as quality, on-time delivery, and the carbon impact of our enhancement projects - has remained very high at more than 99 per cent.
+Spending money wisely and efficiently so important, and we are pleased that capital delivery programme incentive key performance measure for our estment programme that focuses heavily efficiency as well as quality, on-time ivery, and the carbon impact of our nancement projects - has remained very gh at more than 99 per cent.

-We utilise a number of ways to improve efficiency, collaborating with partners, maximising on innovations and new technology, applying value engineering techniques, and seeking other opportunities in our supply chain.
+utilise a number of ways to improve ficiency, collaborating with partners, eximising on innovations and new chnology, applying value engineering chniques, and seeking other opportunities our supply chain.

-Our innovation efforts continue to deliver value, including £45 million of efficiencies during AMP7, with over 80 per cent of our innovation portfolio attracting additional funding from external sources.
-The most recent round of Ofwat Innovation Fund competitions has awarded us another two projects, meaning we now lead on nine projects totalling £37 million.
+r innovation efforts continue to deliver lue, including £45 million of efficiencies ring AMP7, with over 80 per cent of our ovation portfolio attracting additional nding from external sources.
+The most cent round of Ofwat Innovation Fund npetitions has awarded us another two ojects, meaning we now lead on nine pjects totalling £37 million.

-In AMP8, with a vastly different and larger programme to deliver, we are looking at new ways of working with our supply chain.
+AMP8, with a vastly different and larger ogramme to deliver, we are looking at w ways of working with our supply chain.

-Our runway approach enables us to maximise efficiency, allocating risk more effectively and making significantly more use of standardised designs.
-Increased standardisation helps us to reduce design time, simplify the ordering process with fewer components and materials, lower our carbon footprint, minimise upfront costs and secure ongoing economies of scale for replacement parts.
+r runway approach enables us to aximise efficiency, allocating risk more fectively and making significantly more of standardised designs.
+Increased ndardisation helps us to reduce design ne, simplify the ordering process with ver components and materials, lower our rbon footprint, minimise upfront costs l secure ongoing economies of scale for placement parts.

-Our approach allows us to work with more small local suppliers, supporting the North West economy and improving supply chain availability to delivery everything we need to get done in AMP8.
-We have onboarded more than 100 capital delivery partners for AMP8, including 30 small locally-based partners and many more with a presence in the region.
-This is helping to drive a platform for regional economic growth, for small as well as large businesses.
+r approach allows us to work with more all local suppliers, supporting the North est economy and improving supply chain ailability to delivery everything we need get done in AMP8.
+We have onboarded ore than 100 capital delivery partners for /IP8, including 30 small locally-based rtners and many more with a presence the region.
+This is helping to drive a tform for regional economic growth, for all as well as large businesses.

-We undertook early supplier engagement as part of our business plan process, and are already mobilising our supply chain ready to deliver our significant AMP8 investment programme.
+undertook early supplier engagement as part of our business plan process, and are already mobilising our supply chain ready to deliver our significant AMP8 investment programme.
 Following the success of our colleague events in Blackpool, in April we also hosted an equivalent event for our supply chain.
 Bringing together nearly 400 people from more than 90 construction partners and supply chain organisations, alongside more than 100 of our colleagues, we talked about innovation, collaboration, and our investment plans for AMP8.